kajamiko/u_m_website/README.md

 Suprisingly, I did not encounter any problems with the code itself during deployment.

-However, I created a separeate branch for Heroku deployment.
+However, I created a separeate branch that I used temporarily for Heroku deployment.
 The only difference from the master branch is the `date_created.editable = True` line in tickets/models.py.
-It allowed me to add tickets with various `created_date` field in Heroku's database, for demonstration purposes.
+It allowed me to add tickets with various `date_created ` field in Heroku's database, for demonstration purposes.

+Later on, I've changed Heroku deployed branch back to master, without the the date hack.

 ## Credits